-- The 12-month unduplicated count must be equal or greater than the corresponding prior year fall enrollment. - Report Hispanic/Latino individuals of any race as Hispanic/Latino - · Report race for non-Hispanic/Latino individuals only expected to be greater than total Part-time undergraduate enrollment Fall 2019.
+- The 12-month unduplicated count must be equal or greater than the corresponding prior year fall enrollment. - Report Hispanic/Latino individuals of any race as Hispanic/Latino - · Report race for non-Hispanic/Latino individuals only - Even though Teacher Preparation certificate programs may require a bachelor's degree for admission, they are considered subbaccalaureate undergraduate programs, and students in these programs are undergraduate students.